smwindecker/Growth_trait_metaanalysis/README.md

 List of files available and explanation
 --------

-- `data/CompileData.csv`: raw data, needed to run the analyses
+- `data/CompileData.csv` raw data, needed to run the analyses
-- `data/CompileData_meta.csv`:definition of columns in `data/ComplieData.csv`
+- `data/CompileData_meta.csv` definition of columns in `data/ComplieData.csv`
 - `R` directory containing functions used in analysis
-- `analysis.R`: main script to run the analyses and generate all the figures and tables.
+- `analysis.R` main script to run the analyses and generate all the figures and tables.
-- `ms`: directory containing manuscript in LaTeX and accompanying style files
+- `ms` directory containing manuscript in LaTeX and accompanying style files
-- `references/complete.bib`: bibtex file with all references used in the meta-analyses and in the manuscript
+- `references/complete.bib` bibtex file with all references used in the meta-analyses and in the manuscript
-- `references/meta-analyses.bib`: bibtex file with all references used in the meta-analyses
+- `references/meta-analyses.bib` bibtex file with all references used in the meta-analyses
-- `references/read.bib`: bibtex file with all references red to do the meta-analyses (all the studies used + studies red but discard from our meta-analyses)
+- `references/read.bib` bibtex file with all references red to do the meta-analyses (all the studies used + studies red but discard from our meta-analyses)

 Contributors
 ------------------------